dreamside-digital/react-gsheets-timeline/README.md

 }
 ```

-[Font Awesome 5.0 Free](https://fontawesome.com/icons?d=gallery&m=free) icons are already included in the package.

 ### Defaults

 The default icons are the square, circle and star from Font Awesome.
 The timeline categories will rotate through those three if no custom icon is provided.
-The default colors are "darkcyan", "darkslateblue", and "firebrick".
+The default colors are "darkcyan", "darkslateblue", "firebrick", "steelblue", and "chocolate".
 The timeline categories will rotate through them if no custom color is provided.